List of I Know Why the Caged Bird Sings characters: Bailey Johnson Sr.

 Maya and Bailey's "no-account daddy".
 He is tall and handsome, with a "smile as slick as brilliantine".
 He attempts to portray importance, but speaks in a halting manner.
 He is insensitive towards his children.
 As Lupton states, "He represents the absent father, the man who is not there for his children, literally and figuratively".
 Bailey Sr. "has respect for neither morals nor money", but Maya is fascinated by his "ironic pretentiousness".
 He appears twice in Caged Bird, when he shows up in Stamps to drive his children to St. Louis, and when Maya visits him for a summer in San Diego.

 Mr. Freeman

 Vivian Baxter's boyfriend, he lives with Vivian and her family in St. Louis when Maya and Bailey are sent there to be with their mother.
 At first, he is a father substitute for Maya, who is hungry to be accepted by a male.
 He takes advantage of this by raping her, when she is eight years old, and then threatens to kill Bailey if she told anyone about it.
 Bailey encourages Maya to disclose what has happened, and Mr. Freeman goes to trial.
 He is sentenced to one year and one day, but is released, anyway.
 Four days later he is found murdered, probably by Maya's uncles.
 Maya is so devastated and traumatized, she chooses to not speak for five years.
-She gets her voice back when someone asks her to read one of her poems in public.
+She reclaims her voice much later in the novel when Mrs. Flowers asks her to read one of her poems in public.